 - if the prawns/shrimp are farmed in Thailand, ideally the farms will also have been audited for human welfare conditions.
 Certifications that cover this include ASC, BAP and Global G.A.P.
 All prawns other than black tiger prawns and banana prawns are likely to have been farmed in Thailand.

 - if the prawns/shrimp are processed beyond simple cooking and/or freezing (e.g. if they are shelled, have had their heads removed etc.) then, regardless of where the prawns were farmed or caught, this likely happened in Thailand.
 Prawns seem to regularly be shipped around the world!
-In Thailand, shrimp peeling is often carried out in poorly regulated ‘peeling sheds’, many of which use forced labour.
+In Thailand, shrimp peeling is often carried out in poorly regulated ‘peeling sheds’, many of which use forced labour and child labour.
 To make sure no slave labour was involved, both the main factory and any pre-processing facilities need to have been subject to independent third-party audits.
 Factories with SA8000 or TLS8001 certification are subject to suitable audits.

 Here’s how Kingfisher stacks up!